Creation and formalities

 There are two types of secret trusts – fully secret and half-secret trusts and the differences are discussed below.

 Fully secret trusts

-If the testator’s wish to create a secret trust has not been communicated, no trust can result even if there is evidence to the intention.
-Therefore, no trust can be established and no equitable remedy exists if after the death of the testator documents are found evidencing of his intention to create a secret trust but such was never communicated.
+If the testator’s wish to create a secret trust has not been communicated while they are still alive, no trust can result, even if there is later evidence to the intention.
+Therefore, no trust can be established and no equitable remedy exists if, after the death of the testator, documents are found evidencing his intention to create a secret trust but such was never communicated.

 If the testator discloses to the beneficiary named in the will that he is to hold the legacy on trust, but fails to inform him of the terms of that trust, the trustee will hold the property on resulting trust for the estate.

 After the wish to create a trust is communicated, the trustee has to accept a secret trust and they may do so by express words or by silent acquiescing in it.